This is a question you hear often: Why don’t I have an even tan? Or…why are my tanning results different from others?

 Final Thoughts

-Your legs might be hard to reach for any kind of tans.
-But you can do some tricks to spread out the tans from your head to toe.
+Your legs might be hard to reach for any kind of tans, but you can do some tricks to spread out the tans from your head to toe.

 You only need to see which step works best for you, and everything else will follow.